Amisszsiy/NEMS/README.md

-Project name: NEMS (New Employee Management System)
+Project name: New Employee Management System (Simplified version)

 Description:
 Web app for employee to clockin/out and manage schedule such as meeting or leave.